The Goodies: 2006 and 2007 UK reunion shows

 Tim Brooke-Taylor and Graeme Garden took their Goodies Live show to the 2006 Edinburgh Fringe festival.
 The show was similar to the second leg of the Goodies Australian tour, with Bill Oddie participating via video (due to his many filming commitments).
 The show was also performed at the Paramount Comedy Festival in Brighton in October 2006.

 Brooke-Taylor and Garden performed the show at 22 further UK venues in 2007.

 2009 World's Funniest Island and Riverside

 Tim Brooke-Taylor and Graeme Garden appeared at Sydney's Riverside Theatre (Parramatta) on 15 October 2009 and the World's Funniest Island comedy festival on Cockatoo Island, Sydney Harbour on 17–18 October 2009.
 The show was hosted by Andrew Hansen of Australian comedy team The Chaser.

 2010 The One Show

-On the 4th November 2010, The Goodies were once again reunited when the BBC1 show, entitled "The One Show", brought them back.
+On 4 November 2010, The Goodies were once again reunited when the BBC1 magazine and chat show The One Show brought them back together.